Cluster varieties from Legendrian knots: Constructible sheaves, microlocalization, and moduli

-We will be entirely concerned with the case where $\Lambda$ is a smooth Legendrian in the cosphere bundle of a surface, which we denote $\Sigma$ rather than $X$.
-Except in Section \ref{sec:rainspir}, we assume moreover the projection $\Lambda \to \Sigma$ is an immersion.
-Thus the sheaves we need to work with are locally of one of the following forms:
+Our Legendrians will generally be smooth 1-dimensional submanifolds of the cosphere bundle of a surface, which we denote by $\Sigma$ rather than $X$.
+Except in Section \ref{sec:rainspir}, it will also be true that the projection $\Lambda \to \Sigma$ is an immersion, and moreover generic (i.e. without triple points).
+Thus the sheaves we need to work with are locally of one of the following forms.

 \begin{example} Let $D^2$ be the open unit disk in $\R^2$ and $\Lambda = dx|_{\{x=0\}}$ the Legendrian whose front projection is the $y$-axis, cooriented to the right.
 Then $\Sh_\Lambda(D^2)$ is equivalent to $\coeffs A_2\dmod$, the (dg derived) category of (perfect) representations of the $A_2$ quiver, as follows.
 We write $W$ and $E$ for any stalks in the open left half-disk $\{x< 0\}$ and closed right half-disk $\{x \geq 0\}$, respectively (all stalks in either region are canonically isomorphic up to homotopy).
 There is a generization map $E \to W$ given by restricting from a neighborhood of a point on the $y$-axis to a smaller open set lying entirely to the left of the $y$-axis (note the non-isomorphic restriction maps go ``against the grain'' of the covector in general).
 The microlocal stalk at a point of $\Lambda$ is the cone over this map.
 An example of a sheaf of microlocal rank one is $i_!\coeffs_{\{x<0\}}$, the extension by zero of the constant sheaf on the open left half-disk, which corresponds to $W = \coeffs$, $E = 0$. \end{example}